 As a student in our Accelerated Bachelor of Science in Nursing (ABSN) program, nursing clinicals are paramount to your success because they grant you with the resources and tools needed to have a rewarding and lasting career as a registered nurse.
-To ensure that you start off on the right foot, here are six things you can expect from your nursing clinicals at Madonna University.
+To ensure that you start off on the right foot, here are five things you can expect from your nursing clinicals at Madonna University.

 1. You’ll start sooner, rather than later.